by Lisa George

 5 ways to increase the security of your home this Christmas

-The police and many neighbourhood watch groups offer reminders and suggestions on how to keep your home safe this Christmas.
+The police and many neighbourhood watch groups offer reminders and suggestions on how to keep your home safe.
 Brook Security reminds residents of the following tips to deter intruders from targeting your property;

-- If you have an alarm, ensure that you are using it.
+- If you have an alarm, ensure that it is being used.
 Especially when the property is vacant.
 Many burglars do not want to bump into residents and will actively target unoccupied homes.

 - Have an outside electrical point installed for Christmas lights.
-This can be done by a qualified electrician for under £100.
 Remember that some insurers may not pay out if your home is entered via a window that was not secured.

 - When posting on social media, check your privacy settings and switch off your location when sharing photos at home.
 Thieves have been known to target victims as a result of searching location-based posts and spotting items in the background of photos.

-- Take boxes, carrier bags from expensive shops and packaging straight to a Household Waste Recycling site rather put in or next to your waste bins outside your house.
+- Take boxes,/carrier bags from expensive shops straight to a Household Waste Recycling site.
+That way they are not visible and connected to your property.

-- If you are away over the Christmas period, invest in timers for your lamps or if you have a Smart Home device manage devices, such as lights, TV or radio.
+- If you are away over the Christmas period, invest in timers for your lamps.
+If you have a Smart Home device manage devices, such as lights, TV or radio.
 Ask a neighbour to put out your waste bins to appear as if the home is occupied.

 Better safe than sorry.

-If you haven’t got a system installed yet follow the tips above to make sure you’re not ‘advertising’ your home and its contents to potential intruders this Christmas and give us a call to talk about arranging a survey of your home and no obligation quote to boost the security of your home and its residents.
+If you haven’t got a system installed yet follow the tips above.
+This will ensure you are not ‘advertising’ your home and its contents to potential intruders.
+Give us a call to talk about arranging a survey of your home and a no obligation quote.